one-commercial-partner/OCPScale/docs/Azure/BootCamps/WVD/Prepare/Prepare-Lab02-Deploying-Azure-Infrastructure-and-AD-DS.md

 ![TemplateDeployError](../attachments/TemplateDeployError.PNG)

-> Delete the **WVDLabs Resource Group** and try the ARM template again, this time trying the **Standard_B2s** VM size.

-If you'd like to see what VM SKUs are available in a specific region based upon your Azure subscription, try the following PowerShell command:
+You need to determine what VM SKUs are available in a specific region based upon your Azure subscription, try the following PowerShell command:

 ```PowerShell
 # Connect to your Azure subscription